Rotary Aviation

 - Historic Sites / Cultural Treasures / Safe Zones

-Any engagement call be called of by the command / ground teams at all time.
+Any engagement can be called off by the command / ground teams at all times.

 Emergency Procedures

-- Main Engine Failure - Helicopter will decent.
+- Main Engine Failure - Helicopter will descend.
 Emergency Landing required.

 - Make distress call (“Mayday”).